Vitality For Gamers (VforG)

 6. Seek Support

-Reach out to supportive friends, family, or join a support group for people struggling with gaming addiction.
+Reach out to supportive friends or family or join a support group for people struggling with gaming addiction.
 Sharing your experiences and challenges with others can be very helpful.

 7. Professional Help

-If gaming is significantly impacting your life and you’re struggling to cut back or quit, consider seeking help from a mental health professional.
-They can provide you with strategies and tools to cope with cravings and make lasting changes.
+If gaming significantly impacts your life and you’re struggling to cut back or quit, consider seeking help from a mental health professional.
+They can provide strategies and tools to cope with cravings and make lasting changes.

 Remember, it’s okay to ask for help, and it’s okay to have setbacks.
 Change takes time, and it’s a process.